hopsoft/knockout_app/README.md

 ko.applyBindings(new ViewModel());
 ```

-*All Knockout bindings are supported.*

-It may not be perfect, but it's much better than before.
+While not perfect, it's much better than before.
-**We'll call it Knockout for the church of the less obtrusive.**
+We'll call it Knockout for the church of the less obtrusive.
 Like minded brothers & sisters can now rest at ease.

+**NOTE** *All Knockout bindings are supported.*

-Check out a working example [here](http://tinkerbin.com/92C0yXi7).
+You can check out a working example [here](http://tinkerbin.com/92C0yXi7).

 Enjoy!